bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/extending-the-plugin/bigcommerce-for-wordpress-cron.md

 WordPress has its own cron system for scheduling tasks such as checking for updates, scheduling a post for publication, and deleting comments from the trash.
 All cron jobs are handled by WP-Cron.

 Meanwhile the logic has the name WP-Cron, it is not a real server cron job.
 The difference is:
-1. Server cron runs automatically and is fired by server processes.
+- Server cron runs automatically and is fired by server processes.
 There is no need for an external source for events firing
-2. WP-Cron runs only when someone is on the site; the browser tab stays open.
+- WP-Cron runs only when someone is on the site

 <p>Here's an example:</p>